Eyevinn/mp2ts-tools/README.md

 ## ts-info

-`ts-info` is a tool that parses a TS file, or a stream on stdin, and prints information about the video streams.
+`ts-info` is a tool that parses a TS file, or a stream on stdin, and prints information about the video streams in JSON format.
 For AVC (H.264), it shows information about
 PTS/DTS, PicTiming SEI, SPS and PPS, and NAL units.